-If you're interested in broad exposure to the Utilities - Broad segment of the equity market, look no further than the Invesco DWA Utilities Momentum ETF (PUI), a passively managed exchange traded fund launched on 10/26/2005.
+Designed to provide broad exposure to the Utilities - Broad segment of the equity market, the Invesco DWA Utilities Momentum ETF (PUI) is a passively managed exchange traded fund launched on 10/26/2005.

 An increasingly popular option among retail and institutional investors, passively managed ETFs offer low costs, transparency, flexibility, and tax efficiency; they are also excellent vehicles for long term investors.

-Sector ETFs also provide investors access to a broad group of companies in particular sectors that offer low risk and diversified exposure.
+Additionally, sector ETFs offer convenient ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
 Utilities - Broad is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 11, placing it in bottom 31%.
+It is currently ranked 12, placing it in bottom 25%.

 The DWA Utilities Technical Leaders Index identifies companies that are showing relative strength and are composed of at least 30 common stocks from a universe of approximately 3,000 common stocks traded on US exchanges.